 HIV prevention and Transmission Studies.

-The majority of the referrals for clinical research are received directly from the Sexual Health Service clinicians.
-However if you are interested in participating in clinical research here within the Sexual Health Service you can by contacting us directly.
-Sometimes we may also contact you ourselves if we think there is a trial you may benefit from.
+The majority of the referrals for clinical research are received directly from the sexual health service clinicians.
+However if you are interested in participating in clinical research here within the sexual health service you can by contacting us directly.

 Phone: 0161 701 1504